Knowledge sharing, skills transference, cultural exchange, best practice, collaboration…

 The GBS is an international gathering to promote bushcraft, survival, and traditional skills instruction through the open exchange of philosophies, teaching methods and the sharing of best practices.

-The GBS is open to anyone with an enthusiasm for bushcraft, survival, and traditional wilderness living skills.
-As well as being highly beneficial to those with a strong interest in, or enthusiasm for, the subject matter of these areas, the GBS should be of particular interest to those who teach, instruct or share knowledge in these areas, both offline and online.
+The Global Bushcraft Symposia are open to anyone with an enthusiasm for bushcraft, survival, and traditional wilderness living skills.
+As well as being highly beneficial to those with a strong interest in, or enthusiasm for, the subject matter of these areas, attending a GBS should be of particular interest to those who teach, instruct or share knowledge in these areas, both offline and online.
 We are all students, just at differing levels of knowledge and experience.

-If you missed the 2022 GBS, make sure you get the package of videos of speaker presentations.
+If you missed the 2022 Global Bushcraft Symposium, make sure you get the package of videos of speaker presentations.

 More About The GBS